hungpham2511/hungpham2511.github.io/_posts/2018-11-23-minimal-pc-setup.md

      |-- config.file
 ```

+That all there is.

 # My dotfiles configuration system

 My system relies entirely on `stow`.

 I store all dotfiles in a folder called `dotfiles` in the `HOME`
 directory.
-For each application, I create a sub-folder with the
+For each application, I create a folder in `dotfiles` with the same name,
-corresponding dotfiles in each.
+and store all dotfiles of that application in this foler.
+Notice that these dotfiles have to be stored in the same folder structure
+as how they are used by the application.
 Then, suppose I want checkout the
-dotfiles for the application `<app>`:
+dotfiles for the application `<app>`, I just do:
 ```shell
 cd ~\dotfiles && stow <app>  # <app> is emacs, vim, etc...
 ```